import numpy as np

 return mean_absolute_percentage_error(y_true, y_pred)

-method.
+First, we try the default Prophet model, that is, we do not specify any further options and use the default arguments for its fit method.
 In a default Prophet model for hourly time series, there is a yearly seasonality, weekly seasonality, and daily seasonality, The growth is linear and the components are additive.

 model_default = Prophet(interval_width=0.95) # for each estimate, return a 95% interval